microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgOfficeClientConfiguration.md

 ```

 ### -UserPreferencePayloadInputFile
-Input File for UserPreferencePayload (.)
+Input File for UserPreferencePayload (Preference settings JSON string in binary format, these values can be overridden by the user.)

 ```yaml
 Type: System.String